On the Importance of LGBTQIA+ History and Why We Celebrate

 Arriving at our nation’s highest court and being greeted by throngs of supporters spilling across the streets, we danced and sang with the thousands of people celebrating the news that the struggle for equality in the U.S. had taken a massive leap forward.
 We buzzed with excitement, viewing the decision as a prescient sign of the beginning of a long path of progressive victories that would propel us into a new era.

 That summer came and went, as did the budding hopes and desires for a more fair, equitable future.
-Decisions in our highest court are in danger of being made toothless in the face of a new onslaught against LGBTQ rights that includes appointments of anti-LGBTQ judges and attacks against the LGBTQ community in the workplace, in schools, in healthcare, and in housing.
+Decisions in our highest court are in danger of being made toothless in the face of a new onslaught against LGBTQIA+ rights that includes appointments of anti-LGBTQIA+ judges and attacks against the LGBTQIA+ community in the workplace, in schools, in healthcare, and in housing.

 Help students understand the evolution and importance of pronoun and name use and how misnaming can feel disrespectful to all, especially transgender, gender nonconforming and nonbinary people.
 Educators will also find practical suggestions to learn and use students’ correct pronouns and names.